 Unfortunately, you'll also likely need to use something else, such as a mirror or a glass, to intensify the sun's rays to get your egg fully cooked.
-In case you're wondering, the judges of the Solar Egg Frying Contest in Oatman, Arizona, do allow contestants to use extra help like these options.
+In case you're WONDERing, the judges of the Solar Egg Frying Contest in Oatman, Arizona, do allow contestants to use items such as these to help cook their eggs.

 If you do manage to cook an egg on the sidewalk, don't eat it!
 You don't want sidewalk germs or an egg with sidewalk dirt in it.
 Feel free to experiment in the name of science, but do all your real cooking in the kitchen!